MikeAustin71/logopsgo/README.md

 # logopsgo
-a log application written in golang
+a loging application written in golang.